Preetinasibyan/PreetiSharma/README.md

 **Test Scope/Coverage Choices**

-Test cases should cover positive & negative functional flows and error testing.
+Test cases should cover positive & negative functional flows and error testing and to sure that software is working as per the requirements defined in the specification document.
 I have chosen positive,negative and error testing flows to make sure that software is able to handle all functional and edgecase scenarios.

 Stress/Load/Performance/Security testing will help to make sure that software is scalable and secure for clients.